GuillaumeMMM/personal-blog/source/_posts/taiwan2019.md

 albumUrl: https://www.flickr.com/photos/193563801@N03/albums/72157719602045184
 ---

 From january to december 2019 I was in New Taipei City, Taiwan.
 I lived there with 4 roommates in a Banqiao appartment.
-These are the highlights of this journey.
-Many rainy days, sweat drops, cars in front of temples, mountain climbing hikes and cute dogs in strollers.
+These are random highlights of this journey.
+Many rainy days, sweat drops, mountain climbing hikes and cute dogs in strollers.

 <div class="photo-album">
     <div class="images-row">